 myRoute Brisbane Frankfurt 2018.
 From Australia to Germany by car.
-Across 14 countries.
+Crossing 14 countries and 8 time zones.
 25,547 km.
-I will write about my experiences on this trip in my blog.
+From June to December 2018.
+You can read my adventures on this trip in my blog.
 So here is only a rough overview of the countries I crossed on my trip.
-From June to December 2018.
 If you miss sights in the list, then there is a reason.
 I was not there for sightseeing, but to drive my son’s car safely from Australia to Germany.

 Of course I enjoyed looking at what was on the way.
 But I refrained from taking a detour hundreds of kilometers for some monument.